vilkoos/my_data_analyst_portfolio/md/710_moocs.md

   **Note** this was in October 2011, i.e. one of the three Stanford courses that triggerd the MOOC hype.
   I have included the link to the soa as a curiosity (only about 5000 people got one)
 - 2014, [Corpus Linguistics: Method, Analysis, Interpretation](https://www.futurelearn.com/courses/corpus-linguistics/), Lancaster University on Futurelearn.
+- 2016, [Introduction to Process Mining with ProM](https://www.futurelearn.com/courses/process-mining), Technical Universty Eindhoven on FutureLearn (did not buy the soa).

 ---
 ### Programming